March 24, 1997: The Newton MessagePad 2000 brings major upgrades to Apple’s PDA line, including a far better display and a much faster processor.

 MessagePad 2000: Apple’s Newton is not such a failure anymore

 As I’ve noted before in “Today in Apple history,” the Newton MessagePad is criminally underrated as a product line.
-It’s often unfairly written off as a failure.
+People frequently write it off as a failure — quite unfairly.

-In fact, the MessagePad 2000 showed that the Newton was truly coming into its own as an Apple device.
+In fact, the MessagePad 2000 showed that the Newton was truly coming into its own.

 The Newton had been more than usable since at least 1995, when the Newton MessagePad 120 launched in the United States.
 Around that time, Apple also released the vastly superior NewtonOS 2.0, which solved many of the problems with handwriting recognition that plagued earlier models.

 With its massive boost in power and superior display, the MessagePad 2000 was the best Newton yet.
-It proved incredibly popular with customers, laying rest to the idea that the Newton was a commercial bomb for Apple.
+It proved incredibly popular with customers.
+And that finally laid to rest the notion that the Newton was a commercial bomb.

 “The sales we have achieved in our first 30 days and customer response validate our claim that the MessagePad 2000 is a compelling business machine,” Sandy Bennett, vice president of the Newton Systems Group at Apple, said in a press release soon after the product’s launch.
 “Our bookings rates are running five times as high as they were a year ago.”

-Prefiguring the later popularity of the iPod with non-Mac users, an estimated 60 percent of MessagePad customers used Windows computers.
-The MessagePad 2000 was considered so successful inside Apple — proof positive that the mobile revolution was truly underway — that it spurred Cupertino to spin out the MessagePad as a separate startup, called Newton Inc.
+Prefiguring the later popularity of the iPod with non-Mac users, an estimated 60% of MessagePad customers used Windows computers.
+For true believers in Cupertino, it provided proof positive that a mobile revolution was truly underway.

 This is (almost) the end, beautiful friend

-Sadly, the Newton became one of the casualties of Steve Jobs’ return to Apple.
-Given that he had to cut costs, and that refocusing on the Mac resulted in the massively successful iMac G3 and iBook, it’s hard to say killing the Newton was the wrong decision.
-Still, it was a shame at a time when the MessagePad had finally proven itself.
+Sadly, the Newton became one of the casualties of Steve Jobs’ return to Apple in 1997.
+Given that he needed to cut costs, and that refocusing on the Mac resulted in the massively successful iMac G3 and iBook, it’s hard to say killing the Newton was the wrong decision.
+Still, it seemed a shame at a time when the MessagePad had finally proven itself.